michalmonday/CSV-Parser-for-Arduino/README.md

     * Headerless files
     * Custom delimiter
     * Custom quote character
-    * Parsing row at a time
+    * Parsing one row at a time
 * [Troubleshooting](#troubleshooting)
     * Checking if the file was parsed correctly
     * Platformio and SD library issue